moebiussurfing/ofxHelpMessage/README.md

 Added variables (string, float, int, bool) are referenced, and can be showed in realtime in the same text box.
 You dont need to update nothing.

+The class uses a singleton, so you can add referenced variables (or text) from any of your included classes.
+You just need to add this header to your classes.
+All classes will "share" the same text box.

 Changes by MoebiusSurfing.
 Original author: Toru Takata, Thanks!

 ![Alt text](/screenshot.jpg?raw=true "MoebiusSurfing")